frogtronics/mujoco150_KM/documentation/README_inputdata.txt

-ref 00 is the position of the frog in which it was scanned. ref 01 is the frog in scan pose, but with the knee extending at a constant rate (all other joints motionless) ref 02 same as ref01 but with hip extension rather than knee
+ref 00 is the position of the frog in which it was scanned. ref 01 is the frog in scan pose, but with the knee extending at a constant rate (all other joints motionless) ref 02 same as ref01 but with hip extension rather than knee ref 03 same as ref 2, but with modified tendon path of CR (experimental) - Version 1 ref 04 same as ref 3, but with modified tendon path of CR (experimental) - Version 2 ref 05 same as ref 4, but with modified tendon path of CR (experimental) - Version 3 ref 06 same as ref 5, but with altered knee origin (Version 1)

 Test = for testing
 test00 is a copy of KM06_HOP_08 quaternions file sent by ChrisB's